 Fig. 5.
-Characteristic path length for the BibSonomy folksonomy (left) and the del.icio.us folksonomy (right) as a function of network growth, measured as the total number of tagging events in the folksonomy.
-The path length for random graphs of corresponding size is also shown (permuted and binomial, see text).
-Note how the characteristic path length takes quite similar low values, typical of small world networks, for all graphs.
+Characteristic path length for the BibSonomy folksonomy (left) and the del.icio.us folksonomy (right), compared with the corresponding random graphs: permuted and binomial (see text).
+The measure is repeated following the network growth and shown as a function of the number of tagging events.
+Similar graphs have been obtained as a function of the number of nodes of the networks (not shown).
+Note how the charateristic path length takes quite similar low values, typical of small world networks, for all graphs.

 Fig. 6.
-Cliquishness for the BibSonomy folksonomy (left) and the del.icio.us folksonomy (right) as a function of network growth, measured as the total number of tagging events in the folksonomy.
-The cliquishness for random graphs of corresponding size is also shown (permuted and binomial).
-The cliquishness for the folksonomy networks takes rather high values, higher than the corresponding random graphs.
+Cliquishness of the BibSonomy folksonomy (left) and the del.icio.us folksonomy (right), compared with the corresponding random graphs: permuted and binomial (see text).
+The measure is repeated following the network growth and shown as a function of the number of tagging events.
+Similar graphs have been obtained as a function of the number of nodes of the networks (not shown).
+The cliquishness for the folksonomy networks takes quite high values, higher than the corresponding random graph (permuted and binomial).